scalatra/scalatra-book/src/_15_routes.md

 ### Path patterns in the REPL

-If you want to experiment with path patterns, it's very easy in the REPL.
+If you want to experiment with path patterns, it's very easy in the [REPL][repl].

     scala> import org.scalatra.SinatraPathPatternParser
     import org.scalatra.SinatraPathPatternParser